 Before leaving this subject of accommodation of Scripture it is necessary to declare our rejection of the liberals' use of the idea of accommodation.
-This particular species of interpretation by accommodationstems from Semler.
-Accommodation to liberalism was the evisceration or enervation of the doctrinal content of the Bible by explaining doctrinal passages as accommodations to the thought-patterns of the times of the Biblical writers.3 Thus they asserted not only accommodation of form, but of mutter or content.
-The atonement as a sacrifice was, by way of example, the manner in which first century Hebrew Christians thought of the death of Christ, but it is by no means binding upon Christians today.
+This particular species of interpretation by accommodation comes from Semler (1725-1791).
+To liberalism accommodation was the evisceration or enervation of the doctrinal content of the Bible by explaining doctrinal passages as accommodations to the thought-patterns of the times of the Biblical writers.
+B. Bacon's work, He Opened unto Us the Scripture, is replete with this kind of exegesis.
+Thus the liberals asserted that the Scriptures were not only accommodated in form but also in matter or content.
+This same sort of error is true in the nth degree in Bultmann's theory of the mythology of the New Testament.
+The atonement as a vicarious sacrifice is a way in which first-century Christians thought of the cross but, it is asserted, we are not bound today to think of the cross in that manner.